KartikKumar7070/Classification_Credit_Card_Default_Prediction/README.md

 # **Conclusion**
-We have predicted the defaulters using multiple models in this project.We have used Logistical regression, Random forest, XGBoost,Decision Tree, SVM.
+I have predicted the defaulters using multiple models in this project.We have used Logistical regression, Random forest, XGBoost,Decision Tree, SVM.
 We have also used GridSearchCV to tune hyperparameters.

 ### 1. **From all baseline model, Random forest classifier shows highest test accuracy, F1 score and AUC.**
 ### 2. **Baseline model of Random forest and decision tree shows huge difference in train and test accuracy which shows overfitting.**